 Consider Renting Gear Instead of Buying

-If you hail from a warmer climate and feel daunted by the above list, you’re not alone.
+If you’re coming from a warmer climate and that list above feels a bit overwhelming, you’re not alone.

 That’s where 👉 IcelandCover comes in.
-Instead of overpacking or overspending, you can rent high-quality jackets, pants, boots, and even camping gear—handpicked by locals who understand Iceland’s weather.
+Rather than overpacking or overspending, you can rent quality jackets, pants, boots, and camping gear — all chosen by locals who know exactly what Iceland’s weather demands.

 💥 Get 10% OFF your rental with my special discount code 👉 ICELANDWITHAVIEW.